newsatit/Dictionary/README.md

 # Image Dictionary

 This is a web application that can look up word definition and images related to that word at the same time.
+The web application can be found [here](https://image-dictionary.netlify.app/)

 It is implemented with React, Merriam-Webster Dictionary API, and Google Custom Search API (for images).